jcanfield/awesome-digital-wellbeing/README.md

 ## Contribute

 Please feel free to to add here.
 What helps you go offline or unwind in this digital world?
 Read the [contribution guidelines](contributing.md) first.

-## Other Notes

-This project is tested with BrowserStack

 ## Open Source